Inputs of nutrients

 The HELCOM PLUS is a modernized PLC database including QA facilities when uploading, and inserting data, and which allow data reports, quality assures from the Contracting Parties improved access to the waterborne input data.
 Further assessment dataset will be available in an assessment database under development.

 Data on air emissions are reported to EMEP, which subsequently models the atmospheric deposition to the Baltic Sea.
-EMEP host the emission and deposition data, which can be accessed via their website.
+EMEP hosts the emission and deposition data, which can be accessed via their website.
 EMEP is contracted by HELCOM to provide selected data products on an annual basis.

-The Baltic Nest Institute (BNI), Sweden, and Danish Centre for Environment and Energy (DCE), Aarhus University, Denmark have in cooperation with Expert Group on Reduction Scheme Core Follow-up, EG RedCore elaborated the present core pressure indicator on nutrient inputs.
+The Baltic Nest Institute (BNI), Sweden, and Danish Centre for Environment and Energy (DCE), Aarhus University, Denmark have in cooperation with Reduction Scheme Core Expert Group, RedCore EG elaborated the present core pressure indicator on nutrient inputs.

 11 Contributors